ceramicskate0/SWELF/README.md

 # SWELF Testing:
 Currently testing on windows 10 with configured Device Guard/app whitelisting, UAC, HIDS, locked down powershell configuration, EMET, and AV.
 App is designed to be run as a scheduled task for now.
 Im taking recommendations via issues just label as enhancements for design, UI, source code, and features.

+Log Collection Platforms or SIEMs being used in testing SWELF:
+    - Kibana/ELK
+    - Splunk (Needs more testing as of 11/30/17)